Maelstromeous/k8s-cluster/README.md

     enabled: false
 ```

+**POSSIBLE FIX #2:**

+This *may* have been fixed already - as of 23/04/22 there was no selector property to be deleted in the YAML.

-**FIX #2:** There's a bug with the chart where it attempts to add a malformed selector field for the persistent volume claim for `prometheus`.
+There's a bug with the chart where it attempts to add a malformed selector field for the persistent volume claim for `prometheus`.
 You need to remove the field entirely.
 Look for `selector: { matchExpressions: []`, or `storage: 40Gi`, should be under that.
 Delete the `selector` property entirely.

 Be patient with this install, it takes a while.